TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/WorkingWithExceptions.rst

 - mostly unique for this case - should be thrown.
 If the exception should never be caught, then a top-level PHP built-in exception should be thrown.
-For PHP built-in exceptions, the actual class is not crucial, if in doubt, a :code:`\RuntimeException` fits - it is much more important to throw a meaningful exception message in those cases.
+For PHP built-in exceptions, the actual class is not crucial, if in doubt, a :php:`\RuntimeException` fits - it is much more important to throw a meaningful exception message in those cases.